rqlite/rqlite/README.md

 *rqlite* is a distributed system that provides a replicated [SQLite](https://www.sqlite.org/) database. rqlite is written in [Go](http://golang.org/) and uses [Raft](http://raftconsensus.github.io/) to achieve consensus across all the instances of the SQLite databases. rqlite ensures that every change made to the database is made to a quorum of SQLite files, or none at all.

 ### Why?
 rqlite gives you the functionality of a [rock solid](http://www.sqlite.org/testing.html), fault-tolerant, replicated relational database, but with very easy installation, deployment, and operation.
-With it you can build a lightweight and reliable central store for relational data.
+With it you can build lightweight and reliable central stores for relational data.

 ## Getting started
 The quickest way to get running on OSX and Linux is to download a pre-built release binary.
 You can find these binaries on the [Github releases page](https://github.com/otoolep/rqlite/releases).
 Once installed, you can start a single rqlite node like so: